“When you give yourself, you receive more than you give.”

 – Antoine de Saint-Exupery, French novelist (1900-1944)

-I have found that the staff of some nonprofit organizations are fearful of engaging major gift donors and prospects as volunteers.
-But they should not be!
+U.S. Trust posted an insightful infographic online that notes, “75% of High Net Worth Individuals Volunteered.”
+I have found that occasionally, staff of some nonprofit organizations are fearful of engaging major gift donors and prospects as volunteers.
+But they should not be.

-Back in 2009, the Fidelity Charitable Gift Fund and VolunteerMatch collaborated on a highly-regarded national study that noted, “Americans who volunteer their time and skills to nonprofit organizations donate an average of 10 times more money to charity than people who don’t volunteer.”
+A few years ago, the Fidelity Charitable Gift Fund and VolunteerMatch collaborated on a national study that found, “Americans who volunteer their time and skills to nonprofit organizations donate an average of 10 times more money to charity than people who don’t volunteer.”

-Those who have worked in the nonprofit sector for some time recognize that those individuals who give of their time and talents can also be quite generous with their financial contributions.
-As volunteers come to appreciate the work being accomplished by nonprofit organizations – through their own supportive efforts – they become more closely bonded to the nonprofit and its mission.
+Those who have worked in the nonprofit sector for some time as I have recognize that individuals who give of their time and talents can also be quite generous with their financial contributions.
+As volunteers witness and appreciate the work being accomplished by nonprofit organizations, they become more closely bonded to the nonprofit and its mission.

 Susan J. Ellis of Energize, Inc. wisely notes:

 “There are certain similarities between volunteers and donors:

 - Both must come to believe in your cause and in your organization.

 - Both must feel that their contribution can be helpful.

 - Both can generate a ripple effect of goodwill, community education, and other positive promotion to bring in even more supporters.